Who does what during a Belenios election ?

 urlof the election;

-- (in threshold mode) the fingerprint of her PKI public key, simply called
+- (in threshold mode) the fingerprint of their PKI public key, simply

-- the fingerprint of her verification key associated to her decryption key
+- the fingerprint of their verification key associated to their

 As soon as the election is ready, it is expected that the trustee checks:

-verification keyis present on the election page, aside her name;
+verification keyis present on the election page, next to their name;

-public keyis present on the election page, aside her name.
+public keyis present on the election page, next to their name.

 After the closing of the election, the trustee participates to the computation of the tally.
 In the case of an election with alternative voting (ordering of the candidates, giving them a grade), the tally starts by a shuffle phase.
-For this it is expected from the trustee that she
+For this, it is expected from the trustee that they:

-- saves the fingerprint of the ballot box after her shuffle:
+- save the fingerprint of the ballot box after their shuffle:

 fingerprint of your shuffle;

-- checks immediately thereafter that this fingerprint is present on the page of the election (to ensure that her shuffle has not be ignored).
+- check immediately thereafter that this fingerprint is present on the page of the election (to ensure that their shuffle has not be ignored).

-In all cases, the tally then proceeds with a phase where the trustee uses her private key to decrypt the result.
+In all cases, the tally then proceeds with a phase where the trustee uses their private key to decrypt the result.
 It is expected that the trustee:

-- checks (only for alternative voting) the fingerprint of her shuffle
+- check (only for alternative voting) the fingerprint of their shuffle

-fingerprint of your shuffleas saved in the previous step is present on the page of the election, aside her name.
-If this is not the case, the private key must not be used.
+fingerprint of your shuffleas saved in the previous step is present on the page of the election, next to their name.
+If this is not the case, the private key must not be used;

-- saves the fingerprint of the ballot box to be decrypted:
+- save the fingerprint of the ballot box to be decrypted:

 fingerprint of the encrypted tally.

 Once the tally is finished, the results are published on the page of the election.
-It is expected that the trustee checks that the following data are present on this page, each time associated to her name:
+It is expected that the trustee:

-(for alternative voting) the fingerprint of her shuffle;
+(for alternative voting) the fingerprint of their shuffle;

 fingerprint of the encrypted tally(in order to check that her private key has not be used to decrypt something else).